2025-26 Academic Catalog

 THEATRE 3060.
 History of the Theatre I — 3 hrs.

 Examination of plays, production methods, and historical trends in the theatre from its beginnings into the 1600s, including script analysis in preparation for production.
 Prerequisite(s): THEATRE 1010; THEATRE 1011; THEATRE 1022; or consent of instructor.
+For Communication-Theatre Teaching majors: THEATRE 1010; THEATRE 1011; or consent of instructor.
 (Fall)

 THEATRE 3070.
 History of the Theatre II — 3 hrs.